17 Best Chickens For Beginners: For Eggs, Meat, Show Purposes

 When is the chicken breeding season?

-You can breed your chickens throughout the year to ensure that you remain in a position where you can buy your eggs on a regular basis.
-Traditionally, the best months to breed your hens are between February and May.
+You can breed your chickens throughout the year to ensure that you remain in a position where you can buy your eggs regularly.
+Traditionally, the best months to breed your hens are February and May.

 How many chickens should you start with?

-You should make sure that the number of chickens you start with isn’t too large.
-If the number is small, you can take care of them on your own.
+You should ensure the number of chickens you start with isn’t too large.
+If the number is small, you can take care of them alone.
 At least 3-5 chickens should be adequate to start with.

 Are having chickens worth it?